michel-iwaniec/OverlayPal/README.md

 #### Unique colors option

-With arbitrary images not created from a specific NES palette flavor, you might find a nusiance in how colors meant to be distinct sometimes get remapped to identical colors, effectively turning the color remapping into a lossy conversion.
+With arbitrary images not created from a specific NES palette flavor, you might find a nuisance in how colors meant to be distinct sometimes get remapped to identical colors, effectively turning the color remapping into a lossy conversion.

-To remedy this issue, enabling the "Unique colors" option ensures each unique color will remaing unique in color mapping, at the cost of a poorer preservation of a color's hue.
+To remedy this issue, enabling the "Unique colors" option ensures each unique color will remain unique after color mapping is applied, at the cost of a poorer preservation of a color's hue.

 The "Unique colors" option is NOT recommended if your input image contains just slightly different colors by accident that you actually intended to be the same color.